EAGLE’S NEST Ni-Cu-PGE MINE

 Noront’s first project is the Eagle’s Nest Mine, a high-grade nickel-copper-platinum group element (PGE) deposit located in the Ring of Fire region of Northern Ontario.
 It is expected to produce 3,000 tonnes of ore per day, which will be mined by underground methods and processed to deliver 150,000 to 250,000 tonnes of nickel-bearing concentrate per year.
-The mine is expected to reach commercial production in 2018 with an anticipated mine life of 11 years with the potential for 9 additional years.
+The mine is expected to reach commercial production 3 years after permits are received with an anticipated mine life of 11 years with the potential for 9 additional years.

 Eagle’s Nest will be unique in its design, reflecting input from extensive discussions Noront has had with local communities and other stakeholders: